Aiden-Frost/DailySnaps-localhost/README.md

 3. Top news
 4. News viewing of various websites
 5. Filter by keyword
-6. Save user's loved articles
+6. Save user's loved articles.

 ## Getting Started
 Follow these instructions to get a copy running on your local machine for